cjvirtucio87/add_accounts/add_accounts/README.md

 ```

 `Admin` represents the account that has admin privileges over the database. `Password` is that account's password.
 This script interfaces with the MySQL daemon over `tcp`, so you need to specify a `Host` and a `Port`.
 You then define the credentials for the user accounts that you want ot create as an array mapped to `UserConfigs`.

+If you have the source code, enter `go run main.go` to run the script.
+If you have the binary, just run it like any other executable.